learn-co-students/ruby-enumerables-introduction-to-map-and-reduce-lab-nyc-web-102819/README.md

 ## Define `reduce`

 As mentioned in the "Character of Enumerables," we need to visit each member of a collection.
 This is common to all Enumerable methods.
-In the case of `reduce` we're going to accumulate the results of the "work" to produce a new, single value.
+In the case of `reduce`, we're going to accumulate the results of the "work" to produce a new, single value.
 An example would be "sum up an `Array` of numbers."
 You combine each element into the new aggregate total by updating the aggregate by using an expression like `total = total + current_element`.
 This updating an aggregator value and returning it at the end is the essence of _reduce_.